Overview of MATH151 lectures

 Additional resources on Logarithms and Functions.

 Science Question.
-I started the practical class with a science question.
+I started the practical class with the following science question.

 You worked through practice questions on logarithms.
 If you finish these then you worked through practice questions on functions.
 In your own time, you need to finish the following exercises from chapter one of the MATH151 book.